Union Berlin: Daring to dream of Bundesliga football | DW | 22.05.2019

 Union Berlin would spend the best part of the next 20 years trapped in Germany's fourth tier, despite a run to the German Cup final in 2001 and surprise qualification for the UEFA Cup.

-Sebastian Fiebrig, who writes for fan blog Textilvergehen and runs the State of the Union podcast, says the arrival of Dirk Zingler as club president in 2004 proved a major turning point.
+Sebastian Fiebrig, who writes for fan blog Textilvergehen and runs the State of the Union podcast, points to the arrival of Dirk Zingler as club president in 2004 as a major turning point.

-"The fans often had to push things forward, but since Dirk Zingler arrived, the club's pulling in the same direction as the fans, which is very special," he says.
+"The fans often had to push things forward, but since Dirk Zingler arrived, the club's been pulling in the same direction as the fans, which is very special," Fiebrig told DW.

 Under Zingler's direction, Union became more stable, eventually winning promotion to the second division, where they have been a regular fixture for the past decade.